Ampny/Ampny.github.io/content/projects/titan-radar.md

 images:
   - img/titan/saturn.webp
   - img/titan/dunes-cropped.jpeg
-description: "On Titan, Saturn's largest moon, most of the surface is plains terrain.
-Although they are so important to the geology of the moon, we have a poor understanding of the terrain's basic properties.
-What are they made of?
-How are they formed?
-In this paper, I made the first robust estimate of the surface composition of Titan's plains using RADAR modeling techniques with data collected by the Cassini satellite."
+description: "On Titan, Saturn's largest moon, most of the surface terrain is plains.
+Although plains are so prevelant on Titan, we have a poor understanding of their basic properties.
+The science questions we are asking are relatively basic!
+What is the ground made of?
+How are the plains formed?
+In this paper, I made a robust estimate of the surface composition of Titan's plains using RADAR modeling techniques with data collected by the Cassini satellite."
 ---

 Sample text from some writing when I started this project: